Have you wondered where to stay in Bali for digital nomads, and come across many suggesting Canggu?

-- Always, always wear a helmet.
+- Firstly, always, always wear a helmet.
 With $30, you can get a good quality helmet.
 Don’t compromise your safety!

-- Ride on the left side of the road.
+- Secondly, ride on the left side of the road.

 - If you plan to roam further and longer, hire a local driver.

-- Ride slowly and safely as the roads are narrow and the traffic can be chaotic.
+- And finally, ride slowly and safely as the roads are narrow and the traffic can be chaotic.

 Things You Should Know

 Can’t be more serious with this unless you want to be thrown into the filthy Bali prison.
 Possessing drugs means a death sentence.

 Being on drugs means a standard 5-year in prison.
 In case there are moments you feel tempted, read Hotel K.

 Besides surfing, Canggu is also a hotspot for yoga goers.

 The yoga studios in Canggu caters for the different types of styles such as: